 If a driver suddenly T-boned your car, you can face significant losses and a long road to recovery.
 You should always realize that the Baltimore car accident lawyers at Rice, Murtha & Psoras are here to help.

 Please get in touch with us to discuss your legal rights for free today.

 The Dangers of a Broadside Collision

-Motorists who are directly hit in a T-bone accident can suffer both external and internal traumatic injuries.
-Seat belts and airbags are often little protection in this type of crash and the resulting injuries can completely change a victim’s life.
+Motorists who are directly hit in a T-bone accident can suffer external and internal traumatic injuries.
+Seat belts and airbags often provide little protection in this type of crash, and the resulting injuries can completely change a victim’s life.

 Negligent Drivers Who Cause T-Bone Crashes

 Most T-bone accidents happen because drivers run a red light or stop sign.
 If another driver is lawfully passing through an intersection, they will be in the direct path of the driver who recklessly runs the traffic signal, and a T-bone can result.